oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - node_template_requirement_name: represents a valid name of a requirement definition within the \<node_template_name\> declared in this mapping.
+- count: is the number of assignments of a requirement mapped to the same target requirement(s).
+It can be either a non-negetive integer or the keyword `UNBOUNDED`, which represents all the remaining assignments.
+  Note that mappings with count can interspread mappings without count for the same requirement_name, however no other assignment for the same requirement_name should not be used after one containing a UNBOUNDED count.

 The following subsections illustrate this grammar in the context of various use cases.